linuxd3v/maltyst/docs/index.md

-# Maltyst - mautic wordpress integration plugin (unofficial)
+# Mautic wordpress integration plugin for newsletters

 ## Status:
 Note  - this should be looked at as a still early project.
 Use with caution.
+<span style="color:red;">DO not try this yet. im still working on pushing it out. dec 2nd 2024</span>

 ## Purpose:
 Provide wordpress integration with mautic instance.
 Goal is to make all or majority of consumer interactions to be be done through wordpress site